ConnorAnderson29/pitch_prediction_model/public_data/README.md

 # Public Data

-This repository will have data small enough to be on GitHub.
+This folder holds data that is small enough to be stored on Github.
+The larger data files used in this notebook are hidden in a ```raw_data``` folder.